Ben Warland

-Benjamin Andrew Warland (/'wɔrlənd/; born 4 September 1996) is an Australian professional soccer player who plays as a central defender for Brisbane Roar.
+Benjamin Andrew Warland (/'wɔrlənd/; born 4 September 1996) is an Australian professional soccer player who last played as a central defender for Brisbane Roar.

 Early and personal life

 Warland was born in Gawler, South Australia.
 His father was an Australian rules football player with Gawler Central Football Club.
 Warland was encouraged by his father to play Aussie rules, but since he was too young at the time, he was instead enrolled in soccer with Gawler Eagles in the under-6.
 He then joined Adelaide City and Campbelltown City in their junior age groups before moving to the AIS at the age of 14.
 Warland is married to Olivia Warland (née Alarcón) and has two children, a daughter (born December 2021) and a son (born November 2023).

+After being released by Brisbane Roar in 2026, Warland began working as a Credit Analyst for Vision Finance Collective in Brisbane.

 Club career

 Adelaide United

 In August 2013, Warland was invited by Adelaide United to train with their first-team until the end of the month.
 Picked up by Josep Gombau, Warland signed on a two-year contract with Adelaide in September 2013 and was set to join in the following season.
 He began playing for Adelaide United Youth in their A-League Youth and National Premier Leagues campaign in 2015.

 Warland made his first-team debut on 25 April 2015 in a 4–1 league victory over Melbourne City at Coopers Stadium.
 He remained with the Youths after the conclusion of the 2014–15 A-League season, and extended on a two-year deal with the club in November 2015.
 Warland made his starting debut on 25 February 2017 in a 2–1 loss against rivals Melbourne Victory.

 Warland was ruled out in pre-season during Adelaide United's 2017–18 season with a thigh injury from international duty.
 He featured as a substitute on 24 October 2017 in a 2–1 semi-final cup victory against Western Sydney Wanderers at Campbelltown Stadium.
 Warland started in the 2017 FFA Cup final as a result of Ersan Gülüm becoming injured.
 Adelaide United finished runners-up after losing 2–1 to Sydney FC.
 Warland was released in January 2018, having asked the club to leave due to playing time.